Gouda cheese: Protection

 The term "Gouda" is not restricted to cheese of Dutch origin.
-However, “Boerenkaas”, “Noord-Hollandse Gouda”, and “Gouda Holland” are protected geographical indications in the European Union.
-These cheeses can be made only in the Netherlands (although not only in the Dutch provinces of South Holland, in which Gouda is situated) and can use milk produced only by Dutch cows.
+However, "Boerenkaas", "Noord-Hollandse Gouda", and "Gouda Holland" are protected geographical indications in the European Union (EU).
+These cheeses can only be made in the Netherlands (although not only in the Dutch province of South Holland, in which Gouda is situated) and can only use milk produced by Dutch cows.